murphyka/stoch_layernorm/README.md

 The `--ckpt` defaults in the driver scripts refer to local paths used for the original experiments.
 Pass an explicit checkpoint path for other runs.

 ## Caveats

-* **Q/K/V analyses include upstream noise.** The probes estimate CRN-conditioned posterior means under the actual stochastic forward process rather than substituting a clean deterministic forward pass.
-The clean-pass version is not equivalent and can give substantially different results.

 * **Per-head retention should be compared with the random-projection baseline.** A random read with the same output dimensionality can preserve a substantial fraction of the apparent distinguishability. `random_projection_baseline.py` is included to quantify this effect.